Guildford: Northern districts

 Bellfields is a suburb in the north of Guildford lying adjacent to Slyfield Industrial Estate and Stoughton.
 The area includes private estates as well as current and former social housing estates.
-Christ's College, Guildford's senior school and Pond Meadow special needs school are in Bellfields.
+Christ's College, Guildford's senior school and Pond Meadow special educational needs school are in Bellfields.
 The neighbourhood includes St Peter's Shared Church and the Guildford Family Centre.

 Slyfield is a small mixed land-use area north of Guildford that is largely indeterminate from Bellfields, however to its east is Guildford's largest industrial and commercial park, Slyfield Industrial Estate.
 There was a cattle market held in the south of the industrial area until 2000 which moved to Maidstone, Kent.
 Slyfield has a community hall and a school, Weyfield Primary.
 To the north of Slyfield is Stoke Hill, on top of which is a park, Stringer's Common, across which is the Jacobs Well neighbourhood which is part of Worplesdon civil parish.